 Following system preparation, simulations were carried out in multiple stages.
 For the bulk system, we first performed energy minimization, followed by a 50 ns equilibration in the NPT ensemble at 1 atm and 300 K to stabilize the density.
 A 100 ns production run was then performed in the NVT ensemble.
 For the slab systems, energy minimization was conducted after the phenol molecules were added, followed by a 100 ns production simulation in the NVT ensemble.

 All simulations were conducted using a Langevin thermostat set to 300 K with a damping constant ($\gamma$) of 2.0 ps$^{-1}$ and a time step of 2 fs.
 Periodic boundary conditions were used in all directions for all systems, for the interface systems the z-axis (normal to the interface) was large enough to ensure no interactions between periodic boundaries in that direction.
-The OPC water model\cite{OPC, OPC3} was employed since it has been shown to accurately predict the surface tension of water\cite{OPC_surface_tension}.
+The OPC water model\cite{OPC, OPC3} was employed since it has been shown to accurately predict the surface tension of water.
+Specifically, at room temperature OPC yields a surface tension of 75 mN/m in excellent agreement with the experimentally measured 70 mN/m \cite{OPC_surface_tension}.
 Parameters for phenol were generated using the LEaP protocol within the AMBER package.
 Long-range electrostatic interactions were treated using the Particle Mesh Ewald (PME) method with a cutoff of 1 \AA.
 Simulations were performed using the AMBER\cite{ambertools2023} and GROMACS\cite{gmx_1995, gmx_2001, gmx_2005, gmx_2008, gmx_2013, gmx_2015_article, gmx_2015_conference} software package.
 The latter was used since it allows for more convenient postprocessing tools to extract the surface tension in order to validate the models of the interfacial systems which due to the low concentration (surface access) are basically the same as for the OPC neat air-water interface.